 He was also the subject of the 2006 Bravo! network documentary The Cult of Walt: Canada's Polka King.

-Ostanek is also cited as the inspiration for the Second City Television polka parody, the Shmenge Brothers.
+Ostanek is also cited as the inspiration for the SCTV polka parody, the Shmenge Brothers.